dannyrojo/YoutubeRead/README.md

     - Subscribe at https://openai.com/blog/openai-api
     - Create an API key
 2. Set environment key:
-    - In the terminal where you are running the scripts or app.py "export openaikey=YOURKEYHERE"
+    - Create a file named ".env" in the root directory of this project.
+    - In this file write "openaikey=YOURKEYHERE" on the first line

 -   **Install the Dependencies**